Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Introduction

 \section{Introduction}

-We are given a closed connected $n$-dimensional manifold $M$ with a non-zero de Rham cohomology class $u\in H^1(M;\R)$.
-This class is represented by closed differential 1-forms of type Morse, meaning that their zeroes are non-degenerate.
-The set of Morse 1-forms in the class $u$ is denoted by $\F_u$\,.
-For a Morse 1-form $\al$, the set of its zeroes will be denoted $Z(\al)$; each zero $p\in Z(\al)$ has a Morse index $i(p)$.
-Along a path in $\F_u$, the zeroes can be followed continuously and their respective indices are constant.
+\begin{rien}{\sc Morse-Novikov Theory setup.} {\rm We are given a closed connected $n$-dimensional manifold $M$ equipped with a closed differential form of degree one $\al$ of type Morse, meaning that its zeroes are non-degenerate.
+In other words, the local primitives $f_{loc}$ of this 1-form are Morse functions.
+Morse-Novikov Theory deals with the case where $\al$ is non-exact, that is the cohomology class $u$ of $\al$ is non-zero in $H^1(M;\R)$.
+The set of zeroes of $\al$ will be denoted $Z(\al)$; each zero $p\in Z(\al)$ has a Morse index $i(p)\in \{0, \ldots, n\}$.
+The set of zeroes of index $k$ is noted $Z_k(\al)$.

-As in Morse theory, it is important to equip each $\al\in \F_u$ with a {\it descending pseudo-gradient } $X$ which is said to be {\it adapted} to $\al$ (see Definition \ref{df:Adapted}).
-The set of equipped Morse 1-forms $(\al, X)$ with $\al\in \F_u$ is denoted by $\tilde\F_u$\,.
-The Morse-Novikov theory is devoted to the understanding of this space.

-With each zero $p$ of $\al$ in $M$, there are associated a stable and an unstable manifold.
-These are respectively denoted by $W^s(p, X)$ and $W^u(p, X)$.
-Generically, $X$ has the property that all these invariant manifolds when $p$ runs in $Z(\al)$ are mutually transverse.
-In that case, the pair $(\al,X)$ will be called {\it Morse-Smale}\footnote{In the literature, a Morse-Smale vector field fulfills the above condition not only with respect to its set of zeroes but also to its set of periodic orbits.}.
-In that case, if an orbit of $X$ is a {\it connecting orbit} going from $p$ to $q$ then $i(p)>i(q)$.
-The $\al$-{\it length} of a connecting orbit $\ell$, defined by

-must be positive.
-Moreover, a Morse-Smale pair $(\al,X)$ yields the so called \emph{Morse-Novikov} differential $\partial^X$ that counts { the} \emph{incidences} $\scal{p}{q}^X$ between { the} zeroes of $\al$ whose indices verify $i(q)=i(p) -1$ (see Subsection \ref{ssec:Groupoid}).
-The formulation we are going to use for this complex is due to from Jean-Claude Sikorav in his thesis \cite{sikorav}.\\